cjcollins-com-au/RiskWithOWASP/README.md

 The great thing about this is that it provides a structured method of scoring, based on a set of 16 criteria and simply applying an average to the scores.

-(Though the final score is taken this way too, which varies from the typical approach of multipling the likeiihood and impact values).
+*Note - the final score uses this approach too not just the likelihood and impact scores; this varies from the typical approach of multipling the likeiihood and impact values to get the risk score.

 It can also be customised.
 For example:
 * Some people think the **Skill** rating list should be the other way around.